Junrongh/junrongh.github.io/_pages/about.md

 Research Interests
 ======
 My researh interests includes computer graphics and computer visions.
-Including searching material seamlessly exchange methods among between renderer and applications, developing a top-class real-time render engine based on the SOTA techniques.
+Specifically, I developed a material seamlessly exchange system between renderers and applications by appearance driven methods.
+I also lead an R&D team to develop a top-class real-time render engine based on the SOTA techniques.
 I am now interested in high dimensional neural graphics primitives for NeRF applications.

 <!-- A data-driven personal website